senaranya/HL7/README.md

 ## Introduction

-A PHP-based HL7 v2.x Parsing, Generation and Sending library, inspired from the famous Perl Net-HL7 package.
+This is a PHP package to create, parse and send HL7 v2 messages.
+This was originally inspired from Net-HL7 Perl package.

 ## Installation